Oklahoma stays execution to probe botched lethal injection

-OKLAHOMA CITY, May 8 (Reuters) - Oklahoma’s attorney general has agreed to a six-month stay of execution for a death row inmate whose capital punishment had been temporarily suspended because of a botched execution in April that was widely criticized as cruel and inhumane.
+OKLAHOMA CITY (Reuters) - Oklahoma’s attorney general has agreed to a six-month stay of execution for a death row inmate whose capital punishment had been temporarily suspended because of a botched execution in April that was widely criticized as cruel and inhumane.

 In a court filing on Thursday, the office said it would not object to the stay for Charles Warner, who raped and murdered an 11-month-old baby, as it looks into what went wrong with the previous execution.